Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-wood-species-identification.md

 +++
 PublishDate = 2021-10-28T07:00:00Z
-author = "Volker Haag and Valentina Zemke" barberiniharpproject = "The most important surviving Italian Baroque harp, the Barberini Harp, is a chromatic harp with three parallel rows of strings constructed (1632-33) for the harpist Marco Marazzoli by the instrument maker Girolamo Acciari and the wood-carver Giovanni Tubi under the patronage of Cardinal Antonio Barberini.
+author = "Volker Haag / Valentina Zemke" barberiniharpproject = "The most important surviving Italian Baroque harp, the Barberini Harp, is a chromatic harp with three parallel rows of strings constructed (1632-33) for the harpist Marco Marazzoli by the instrument maker Girolamo Acciari and the wood-carver Giovanni Tubi under the patronage of Cardinal Antonio Barberini.
 As we lack crucial understanding of this famous harp, Harfenlabor has initiated The Barberini Harp Project in order to conduct and share basic research on this harp in the fields of organology, musicology, and performance practice and within relevant historical and art-historical contexts.
 This publication presents three stages of The Barberini Harp Project: 1.
 Convening around the Barberini Harp Project 2.
 Interviews with Experts and 3.
 Examinations." bhp_category = "Examinations" citation = ""